xsampedro/quantum3_docs/output/quantum3/manual/quantum-ecs/game-events.md

 ### Extend Event Implementation

-Although Events support using a `QList`.
-When resolving the list the corresponding Frame might not be available anymore.
+Although Events support using a `QList`, when the list is resolved on the corresponding Frame, it might not be available anymore.
 Additional data types can be added using a `partial` class declarations (see `EventListEvent` below).

 C#